Group Testing: An Information Theory Perspective: Constrained group testing

-We observe that under both types of constraint, the number of tests required can be far higher than the usual $O(k \log n)$ scaling.
+We observe that under both types of constraint, the number of tests required is significantly higher than the usual $O(k \log n)$ scaling.

 The lower bounds of Gandikota \etal\ \cite{gandikota2016sparse} are based on Fano's inequality, but with more careful entropy bounds than the standard approach of upper bounding the entropy of a test outcome by $1$.
 For instance, if each test contains at most $\rho = o(n/k)$ items, then the probability of the test being positive tends to zero, so the entropy per test is much smaller than one bit.
 The upper bounds of \cite{gandikota2016sparse} are based on test designs with exactly $\gamma$ tests per item or exactly $\rho$ items per test, along with the use of the basic COMP algorithm.

-Analysing more sophisticated algorithms such as DD may lead to further improvements.
+The improved lower bounds in \cite{Gebhard2022,Tan2022} are based on identifying suitable \emph{masking} events, in analogy with the developments outlined in Section \ref{sec:gen_conv}.
+The improved upper bounds in \cite{Gebhard2022,Tan2022} are based on improving both the test design and the choice of decoder.
+Under the $\gamma$-divisibility constraint, the near-constant tests-per-item design and DD algorithm are the key ingredients, similarly to the unconstrained setting.
+Under the $\rho$-sized tests constraint, the design choices are somewhat more delicate: in \cite{Tan2022} a doubly-regular test design is paired with the DD algorithm, whereas in \cite{Gebhard2022} a `nearly regular' test design based on random graph matching is paired with the SCOMP algorithm.

-We briefly mention that a complementary constrained group testing problem has also been considered, in which the number of {\em positive tests} (rather than items-per-test or tests-per-item) is constrained \cite{damaschke2016adaptive}.
+We briefly mention that a complementary constrained group testing problem has also been considered, in which the number of positive tests (rather than items-per-test or tests-per-item) is constrained \cite{damaschke2016adaptive}.